 - Create a butterfly garden in your own backyard with resources from Maymont

-- Go for a walk around your neighborhood and appreciate the nature keeping your social distance
+- Go for a walk around your neighborhood and appreciate nature

 - Read books that focus on the earth, environmental issues and people who have made a difference.
 For adults read The Everglades River of Glass by Marjorie Stoneman as well as more contemporary books on water by Cynthia Barnett and others.

 - For children Mrs. Rumphius is one of the many books that give simple lessons on how to to make the world a better place.

 •Ditch the car and walk, run or ride your bike to and within a park from this Ultimate list of Richmond-area parks

 •Enjoy the bodies of water on a craft from this list of: Boat launches and marinas

 If you can’t get out on Earth Day.
 Check out the websites and social media sites of nature centers to appreciate their beauty and better understand the environmental issues there: